Short- and long-time path tightness of the continuum directed random polymer: Introduction

+\begin{remark} {The proof of Theorem \ref{thm:ann_short} appears in Section \ref{sec4.1}.
+With minor modification in the proof, the above theorem can be extended to include endpoints of the form $x\sqrt{\e}$.
+The resulting distributional limit is then a Brownian bridge on $[0,1]$ starting at $0$ and ending at $x$.
+We also remark that we expect Theorem \ref{thm:ann_short} to hold true even in the quenched case.
+However, some of our arguments, in particular the tightness, do not generalize to the quenched case.
+We hope to explore this direction in future works.} \end{remark}

-Our next result concerns the tightness and annealed convergence of the $\cdrp$ in the long-time regime and gives a rigorous justification of the $2/3$ scaling exponent discussed in Section \ref{sec:bac}, which proves the KPZ relation for the positive temperature model of $\cdrp.$ The limit is given in terms of the directed landscape constructed in \cite{dov,mqr} which arises as an universal full scaling limit of several zero-temperature models \cite{dv21}.
+Our next result concerns the tightness and annealed convergence of the $\cdrp$ in the long-time regime and gives a rigorous justification of the $2/3$ scaling exponent discussed in Section \ref{sec:bac}.
+The limit is given in terms of the directed landscape constructed in \cite{dov,mqr} which arises as a universal full scaling limit of several zero-temperature models \cite{dv21}.
 Below we briefly introduce this limiting model before stating our result.

 The directed landscape $\calL$ is a random continuous function $\R_{\uparrow}^4 \to \R$ that satisfies the metric composition law

 with the property that $\calL(\cdot,t_i;\cdot,t_i+s_i^3)$ are independent for any set of disjoint intervals $(t_i,t_i+s_i^3)$.
 As a function in $x,y$, $\calL(x,t;y,t+s^3)\stackrel{d}{=}s\cdot\mathcal{S}(x/s^2,y/s^2)$, where $\mathcal{S}(\cdot,\cdot)$ is a {parabolic} Airy Sheet.
 We omit definitions of the {parabolic} Airy Sheet (see Definition 1.2 in \cite{dov}) except that {$\mathcal{S}(0,\cdot)\stackrel{d}{=}\mathcal{A}(\cdot)$} where {$\mathcal{A}$ is the parabolic $\operatorname{Airy}_2$ process and $\mathcal{A}(x)+x^2$ is the (stationary) $\operatorname{Airy}_2$ process constructed in \cite{ps02}}.